Funding guides

 Disability Tax Credit (DTC)

-Federal tax credit that opens the RDSP and Child Disability Benefit.
+Federal tax credit.
+DTC approval is required for RDSP access and Child Disability Benefit eligibility.
 Not income tested.
 Apply now, even if your income is low.

 See how to apply →